-Improving the health of our Indigenous Queenslanders remains heavily dependent on laying a strong foundation for better preventative and mental health.
-The Government must start with investment in the social determinants of health as set out under section 2.1, especially those that adversely impact Indigenous communities the most such as poverty, inadequate housing, unemployment, poor diet and domestic and family violence.
+Improving the health of our Indigenous Queenslanders remains heavily dependent on laying a strong foundation for better preventive and mental health.
+The Government must start with investment in the social determinants of health as set out under Priority 8, especially those that adversely impact Indigenous communities the most such as poverty, inadequate housing, unemployment, poor diet and domestic and family violence.
 These determinants must be improved across the state, whether in urban or non-metropolitan regions.

 First Nations patients also experience significant difficulty in accessing palliative and end-of-life care services that are culturally appropriate and enable community members to die with dignity on country.
-While the \$171 million investment in palliative care services in the 2022-23 Queensland Budget was welcome, it is unclear what programs have been supported as a result and how much remaining funding is yet to be allocated.
-As a priority, the Government must ensure all unallocated funds are reinvested in end-of-life care with a focus on expanding service provision in First Nations communities.
+Whilst the \$171 million investment in palliative care services in the 2022-23 Queensland Budget was welcome, it is unclear what programs have been supported as a result and how much remaining funding is yet to be allocated.
+As a priority, the incoming government must ensure all unallocated funds are reinvested in end-of-life care with a focus on expanding service provision in First Nations communities

-The Minister for Health has also stated that First Nations health practitioners make up just 2 per cent of the Queensland Health workforce and the Government forecasts that it will need 2,000 more Indigenous health workers within the next 10 years.
+The Health Minister has also stated that First Nations health practitioners make up just 2 per cent of the Queensland Health workforce and the government forecasts that it will need 2,000 more Indigenous health workers within the next 10 years.
 As stated already, we know 30 per cent of First Nations doctors leave the profession yet are essential to improving health outcomes for our First Nations communities.
 We reiterate our call for Queensland Health to fund and implement the Townsville Indigenous Interns Pathway in all HHSs as a priority to address retention and attraction of these critical staff.

-Finally, we commend the Department on its establishment of the Aboriginal and Torres Strait Islander Health Division and Chief Aboriginal and Torres Strait Islander Health Officer, and each HHS for appointing Directors of their respective Aboriginal and Torres Strait Islander Health Units.
+Finally, we commend the Department on its establishment of the Aboriginal and Torres Strait Islander Health Division and Chief Aboriginal and Torres Strait Islander Health Officer and each HHS for appointing Directors of their respective Aboriginal and Torres Strait Islander Health Units.
 Our First Nations health workforce must have the leadership needed if it is to grow and prosper.
-AMA Queensland calls for the Budget to include adequate investment in our First Nations workforce and leadership.
+AMA Queensland calls for continued and adequate investment in our First Nations workforce and leadership.

-Priority 10 - Women's health
+Priority 12 - Women's health

-AMA Queensland is supportive of the Government's focus on aspects of women's health that have historically been neglected, including that to be provided via its Queensland Women and Girls Health Strategy.
-The prioritisation of First Nations and Culturally and Linguistically Diverse (CALD) women's health and the disproportionate impacts on women from chronic disease, disability and domestic and family violence is long overdue.
+AMA Queensland is supportive of the current government's general focus on aspects of women's health that have historically been neglected, including the general aims of its Queensland Women and Girls Health Strategy.
+The prioritisation of First Nations and Culturally and Linguistically Diverse women's health and the disproportionate impacts on women from chronic disease, disability and domestic and family violence is long overdue.
 Similarly, prioritisation and increased investment is urgently needed in key areas of women's health including:

-- maternity care, especially for regional, rural and remote communities;
+- maternity care, especially for regional, rural and remote communities

-- termination of pregnancy services; and
+- termination of pregnancy services and

 - alcohol and other drug treatment services.

 The Queensland Government must also provide women with increased choice of health services that are holistic and appropriately and sensitively include women's partners, family, and social networks in care planning.
-General practice and maternity services are best-placed to provide such care and must receive increased investment in the upcoming Queensland Budget so they can deliver the collaborative, team-based care necessary for women's health needs, including for GP shared-care antenatal models.
+General practice and maternity services are best-placed to provide such care and must receive increased investment so they can deliver the collaborative, team-based care necessary for women's health needs, including for GP shared-care antenatal models.
+Continued roll-out of standalone services that are not evidence-based such as nurse-led walk-in clinics and satellite hospitals only serves to fragment care and reduce patient outcomes and must not be further progressed.

-Priority 11- Climate and sustainability
+Priority 13 - Climate and sustainability